 To combat social norms of discrimination that constitute root causes of GBV, we engage whole communities—including men and boys—to promote women’s and girls’ equality, and foster positive, non-violent behaviors.
 Cycles of violence can continue across generations, where children who grow up in violent homes are more likely to perpetrate, and be affected by, violence as adults.
 Increasingly, evidence demonstrates that even short-term interventions can help people change the attitudes and behaviors that perpetuate GBV.

-Examples of how we combat GBV:
+Examples of how we combat GBV include the following:

 PAKISTAN, in Afghan refugee villages.